-You’ve spent your time at Abbey Road Institute working hard and immersing yourself in all of the learning and experiences on offer, what next?
+You’ve spent your time studying music production at Abbey Road Institute, working hard and immersing yourself in all of the learning and experiences on offer, what next?

-Ambitious and motivated, our alumni are establishing themselves in the next stages of their careers in the music industry and beyond.
-They’re working as producers and engineers to undertaking internships and much more.
+Ambitious and motivated, our music production alumni are establishing themselves in the next stages of their careers in the music industry and beyond.
+They’re working as music producers and sound engineers, undertaking internships and much more.
 The opportunities are broad, from working in studios, for a range of businesses and startups in the music and cultural sectors to setting up their own initiatives and working freelance, juggling lots of exciting and demanding projects.

-We’re very proud of our graduates from Abbey Road Institute London.
+We’re very proud of our music production graduates from Abbey Road Institute London.
 Since our first cohort entered the industry in 2016 we’ve been following their journeys and achievements closely.
-From roles at well known studios such as SARM, Abbey Road, Baltic and Dean Street to freelance work, live events, post production and more.
-Here you can see a range of alumni who are contributing to the future of the music industry and carving their own way with confidence.
+From roles at well-known studios such as SARM, Abbey Road, Baltic and Dean Street to freelance work, live events, post-production and more.
+Here you can see some of our audio alumni who are contributing to the future of the music industry and carving their own way with confidence.

 Since graduating in 2018 Ramera Abraham was selected as one of 3 worldwide recipients of the EQL Studio Residency, a programme for female music producers and sound engineers (in partnership with Berklee College of Music).
 In this role Ramera worked as the sound engineer for the Spotify Secret Genius Studio that operates out of Metropolis Studios.
 In addition to producing and engineering, she is also an active drummer and songwriter and part of a songwriting and production duo with fellow alumnus, Antonio Esposito.
 While at Spotify, Ramera engineered sessions for various producers and songwriters like Sigma, 1Mind (French Montana, Wiz Khalifa), Linnea Södahl (Zara Larsson), Mr. Hudson, and JP Cooper.
 Upon completion of her role at Spotify, Ramera is now freelance sound engineer and vocal producer and has run recording sessions with Greyson Chance, Gabriele Aplin, and Not3s, and AJ Tracey.
 She’s also been back at Abbey Road in 2019 assisting on sessions with CHIC artists Jerry Barnes and Ralph Rolle.